 Finally getting to the top, we were rewarded with a delicious lunch, aforementioned cold drinks, and beautiful views.
 If you’re not interested in hiking but would like to visit the airport, you’ll be happy to know that there is a shuttle, Wildlands Express, that will take you there from Avalon.
 You can also get there by custom Jeep Eco tour, by bike, or by private plane if your wallet allows.
 It was nice to relax and interact with other people for an hour, but we had much farther to go for the day.

 After our break at the airport, we continued six more hilly miles to our next camping spot, Little Harbor Campground.
 Unlike the last campground, this one was beachfront.
 There were a few people around, but we still had the beach almost to ourselves.
-If you plan ahead, you can rent kayaks that will be dropped off at your campsite here.
+If you plan ahead, you can go kayaking and the rentals will be dropped off at your campsite here.
 We didn’t do that, but it was still amazing to dip our tired feet in the cold water and relax beachfront for a few hours.

 The next morning started with another big uphill.
 This last leg of our three-day hike was all along the ocean.
 The views from the trail were spectacular.
 It got windy at some parts, which was refreshing until it got too cold for me.
 The journey from Little Harbor to Two Harbors was about 7 miles.
 We were greeted by a family of deer as soon as we got to the town.
-We walked the last few steps to our campground and finally set our bags down at our campsite.
-We were feeling sore, but so accomplished.
+The last few steps to the camp sight were tough and we were feeling sore, but so accomplished.
 The total distance walked was 31.4 miles with an elevation gain of 1,818 feet.
 We got to Two Harbors on my birthday, so Pedro treated us to dinner at one of the few restaurants in town.
 The eating-out options in Two Harbors are fewer and more expensive than in Avalon.

-We plan on doing the hike again, next time adding a day or two so that we can hike to Starlight Beach, the official terminus of the Trans-Catalina Trail.
+We plan on doing the hike again.
+Next time adding a day or two so that we can hike to Starlight Beach.
+That is the official terminus of the Trans Catalina Trail.
 It is another 11 miles to get there, but you must hike back to Two Harbors as there is no ferry service at Starlight Beach.
 The total distance hiked would end up being about 53 miles.
 That’ll be an adventure for another time.
 If you backpack Catalina Island, keep in mind that the area you will be hiking is pack in, pack out.
 Make sure to leave no trace so that we can keep the area beautiful for the animals, campers and hikers.
 Happy trails!

 Guest Blogger Bio